mbridak/FieldDayLogger-Curses/README.md

 ![Alt text](https://github.com/mbridak/FieldDayLogger-Curses/raw/master/pics/rigctld.png)

 #### CW macros
 The macros are stored in the cwmacros_fd.txt file.
-This works in conjunction with [PyWinKeyerSerial](https://github.com/mbridak/PyWinKeyerSerial).
-I plan on adding support for cwdaemon, and I'll probably move this to it's own class file.
 The fields to edit are pretty straightforward.
 Each line has 3 fields separated by the pipe `|` character.
 The first is the Fkey being assigned.
 The second is a useless label.
 The third is the actual macro. the bits between the curly braces gets replaced by actual values

 `F1|Run CQ|cq fd {MYCALL} {MYCALL} k`